-During the year, Hall Chadwick Audit (WA) Pty Ltd, the Group's auditor, prepared the Investigating Accountant's Report for the Initial Public Offering Prospectus.
+There were no non-audit services during the year performed by Chadwick Audit (WA) Pty Ltd, the Group's auditor.

-Details of remuneration paid to the auditor can be found within the financial statements at Note 17 Auditor's Remuneration.
+Details of remuneration paid to the auditor can be found within the financial statements at Note 16 Auditor's Remuneration.